iiPythonx/xpp/md/documents/operators.md

 rep <amount> <statement>
 ```

-Executes a statement for a set amount of times.
+Executes a statement a set amount of times.

 | Parameter | Type | Optional | Description |
 | :-: | :-: | :-: | :-: |